Aqua-Regia-AI/models_journey/src/chapter_2.md

 I just did this.
 And I had a name for my project.
 I called it _Open Journey_.

 ## The Open Journey Event

+One day (I don't know it was December 2022 or January 2023) I woke up and saw my personal blog and LinkedIn are exploded.
+Lots of views, comments and messages.
+I found out someone posted my Open Journey ([Link](https://news.ycombinator.com/item?id=34522311)) to Hacker News (and probably it was mistaken with what PromptHero made).
+When I realized this happened, I told myself this is the time it must be a service.
+But I still had a problem which was the name!

+Open Journey was cool but taken by PromptHero.
+What should I do then?
+I remembered that when we wanted to be _an AI driven print on demand service_ we just had _Mani_ in mind which is the name of a Persian spiritual leader who happened to be a painter as well.

+Since Dall-E was a thing and it was a combination of Dali and Wall-E, I took a page from OpenAI's book and called my model _Mann-E_.

+## Early adapters